Butternut, Kale and Cashew Squares

 Butternut squash and kale are two of my favorite fall vegetables.
 Combined with cashews and feta in a puff pastry, it makes me think this could be a fall version of spanakopita!
-This could be served for brunch, lunch or dinner as an entree or it could be cut into smaller pieces and served as an appetizer. —Arlene Erlbach, Morton Grove, Illinois
+This could be served for brunch or lunch, or as a dinner entree.
+You also can make the pieces smaller and serve it as an appetizer. —Arlene Erlbach, Morton Grove, Illinois

 - 1 shallot, thinly sliced

 - 2-1/2 cups peeled butternut squash, cut into 1/2-inch cubes